-Disconnect the hot and cold water lines from the water heater.
-These may be connected to the heater with flexible hoses (typically joined with compression or union fittings) or with soldered connections (soldered lines must be cut with a tubing cutter).
-Then, disconnect the gas or electricity:
+Disconnect the hot and cold water lines from the water heater, using a pipe wrench or channel-lock pliers.
+The water lines may be connected to the heater with flexible tubes (typically joined with compression or union fittings) or with soldered connections (soldered lines must be cut with a tubing cutter).

 Install the Relief Valve and Other Fittings

 Install the various fittings required for the water heater.
 This always includes a temperature and pressure relief valve (TPR valve) and discharge drainpipe.
 Install any other fittings as needed, following the manufacturer's directions.